Know the Warning Signs of Medication Overdose in Kids

 Of course, the best way to deal with an overdose is to prevent it from happening in the first place.
 Follow these tips to store and use medication safely:

 Keep medicine out of children’s sight and reach.
+Store medications up high in a cabinet that's difficult to access.
 Put it away each time you use it.
-Close child-proof caps until they click or stop turning.
+Close child-resistant caps until they click or stop turning.

 Read labels carefully and give drugs only as directed.
 Use the dosage container that came with the medicine—never a kitchen spoon.